open-telemetry/opentelemetry-go-contrib/instrumentation/github.com/aws/aws-lambda-go/otellambda/README.md

 ## Usage

-Create a sample Lambda Go application such as below.
+Create a sample Lambda Go application instrumented by the `otellambda` package such as below.

 ```go
 package main